JayKickliter/lorawanz/README.md

 ## Device personality

 By default, this application uses zeros for DevEUI, JoinEUI, and AppKey.
-In order to talk to your LoRaWAN network server, create a file in `src/` named `personality.c` with the following structure:
+In order to talk to your LoRaWAN network server, edit `src/personality.c` like so:

 ```c
 #include "personality.h"